 Amend paragraphs 24.5 and 24.6 of Schedule 18 as follows:

-24.5 The network level of the boundary between the host DNO Party and the IDNO Party’s Distribution System is determined by reference to the asset ownership boundary between the host DNO Party and the IDNO Party.
+24.5 The network level of the boundary between the host DNO Party and the QNO’s network is determined by reference to the asset ownership boundary between the host DNO Party and the QNO.

-24.6 Where the IDNO Party’s Distribution System only has one Connectee (whether a designated EHV property or not), the network level of the boundary between the host DNO Party and IDNO Party is determined by reference to the Point of Common Coupling.
+24.6 Where the QNO’s network only has one Connectee (whether a designated EHV property or not), the network level of the boundary between the host DNO Party and QNO is determined by reference to the Point of Common Coupling.
 The Point of Common Coupling is determined in the same way as it is for an EDCM Connectee connected directly to the host DNO Party’s network.

 Amend paragraph 24.8 of Schedule 18 as follows:

-24.8 IDNO Party Distribution Systems are split into 15 categories based on the network level of the boundary between the host DNO Party and the IDNO Party, and whether or not higher network levels are used by the IDNO Party.
+24.8 QNO networks are split into 15 categories based on the network level of the boundary between the host DNO Party and the QNO, and whether or not higher network levels are used by the QNO.

 Amend heading of Table 26 in Schedule 18 as follows:

-Table 26 Categorisation of designated EHV IDNO Parties
+Table 26 Categorisation of designated EHV QNOs

 Amend the heading to paragraph 25 of Schedule 18 to read as follows:

-THE EXTENDED “METHOD M” MODEL
+CALCULATION OF EDNO DISCOUNTS

 Amend paragraphs 25.16 and 25.17 of Schedule 18 as follows:

-25.16 For the purposes of calculating portfolio discounts for Connectees that fall within the scope of the CDCM, the 15 boundary categories between the DNO Party and the IDNO Party are grouped into five discount categories in England and Wales and three in Scotland:
+25.16 For the purposes of calculating portfolio discounts for Connectees that fall within the scope of the CDCM, the 15 boundary categories between the DNO Party and the QNO are grouped into five discount categories in England and Wales and three in Scotland:

-(a) Discount category 0000 - This applies to IDNO Party category 0000.
+(a) Discount category 0000 - This applies to QNO category 0000.

-(b) Discount category 132kV (in England and Wales only) - This applies to IDNO Party category 1000.
+(b) Discount category 132kV (in England and Wales only) - This applies to QNO category 1000.

-(c) Discount category 132kV/EHV (in England and Wales only) - This applies to IDNO Party categories 1100 and 0100.
+(c) Discount category 132kV/EHV (in England and Wales only) - This applies to QNO categories 1100 and 0100.

-(d) Discount category EHV - This applies to IDNO Party categories 1110, 0110 and 0010.
+(d) Discount category EHV - This applies to QNO categories 1110, 0110 and 0010.

-(e) Discount category HVplus - This applies to IDNO Party categories 1111, 0001, 1001, 0002, 0011, 0111, 1101, 0101.
+(e) Discount category HVplus - This applies to QNO Party categories 1111, 0001, 1001, 0002, 0011, 0111, 1101, 0101.

 25.17 Discount percentages are determined as follows: